stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 `Bits64`, `Int8`, `Int16`, `Int32`, and `Int64`), double
 precision (64 bit) floating point numbers (`Double`), unicode characters (`Char`) and strings of unicode characters (`String`).
-We use many of these in due time.
+We will use many of these in due time.

 ## A First Idris Program